Best database strategy for bulk inserts

 try {

-const rows = req.body.data; // Expected payload: Array of row objects
+const rows = req.body.data; // Expected payload: array of row objects

 const client = await pool.connect();